Palakkad Junction railway station

-The station is located at 4 km from Palakkad KSRTC bus stand.
-Olavakkode is a suburb of Palakkad city and is located on NH 966 which connects Palakkad to Kozhikode.
-The station falls in the Palakkad railway division.
-It is one of the important railway stations of Southern Railway zone of the Indian Railways.

 Lines

 Palakkad Junction is located on Jolarpettai–Shoranur line and is the terminating point for the Palakkad–Madurai rail line.
 The other station serving the city is Palakkad Town railway station.

 Infrastructure

 The station is served by five platforms.
-Platforms 1, 2, and 3 are used for trains going towards Palakkad Town, Shoranur, Thrissur, and platforms 4 and 5 are mainly used for trains going towards Chennai.
+Platforms 1, 2, and 3 are used for trains going towards Palakkad Town, Shoranur, Thrissur, while Platforms 4 and 5 are mainly used for travelling towards Chennai.
 The electronic interlocking system, which will replace the prevailing route relay interlocking system, was completed.

-MEMU Shed

-A Mainline Electric Multiple Unit MEMU shed operates to maintain the suburban trains and is the first MEMU Shed in the state.
+A Mainline Electric Multiple Unit (MEMU) shed operates to maintain the suburban trains, and is the first in the state.

-Recent Development

-Pitline work has been started at Town Railway Station and is expected to start functioning by the end of 2024.
-This could make it not only a major railway hub in the city but also in the state.